ovh/symmecrypt/README.md

 ## Key rollover

-It is important to be able to easily rollover keys when doing symmetrical encryption.
+It is important to be able to easily rollover keys when doing symmetric encryption.

 For that, one needs to be able to keep decrypting old ciphertexts using the old key, while encrypting new entries with a new, different key.